tokens-studio/sd-transforms/README.md

 > Note: this library is available both in CJS and ESM

-## create a file to run custom transformers

 ```js
 const { registerTransforms } = require('@tokens-studio/sd-transforms');
 const StyleDictionary = require('style-dictionary');